Brighton and Hove Psychotherapy

 Filed Under: Mark Vahrmeyer, Relationships, Spirituality Tagged With: attachment, Emotions, mind and body, Psychotherapy, Trauma

 One way of thinking about existential psychotherapy is to see it as a philosophical stance, rather than a rigid framework within which the clinician works.
 As such it rejects the deterministic view of human nature found in more traditional psychoanalysis and the behaviour school approach.
-Existential psychotherapy concerns itself with the problems if existing, or living and sees clients’ suffering as their inability to accept life as it really is rather than that their symptoms are manifestations of mental illness.
+Existential psychotherapy concerns itself with the problems of existing, or living, and sees clients’ suffering as their inability to accept life as it really is, rather than that their symptoms are manifestations of mental illness.

 In the existential approach, both counsellors and psychotherapists seek to come alongside the client as human beings.
 What this means is that they seek to understand the client’s subjective experience of the world and their place in it.
 If all neuroses and psychoses are fundamentally solutions to the problem of life and how to find meaning, then the dilemma is one faced by us all, the psychotherapist included.